autoplot/documentation/javadoc/org/das2/graph/Painter.md

+# org.das2.graph.Painter

-# org.das2.graph.Painterinterface for objects that can paint on a graphics context from the canvas.
+interface for objects that can paint on a graphics context from the canvas.
  We introduce the interface so that objects can be painted without having the overhead of full Swing components.

 ***
 <a name="paint"></a>
 # paint